agriculture-vlab/agriculture-vlab/docs/design/processing/index.md

 ### General

-The Thematic Workflow Engine is in charge with execution of workflows by creating and handling jobs and performing the management of the execution steps from a workflow.
+The Thematic Workflow Engine is in charge of execution of workflows by creating and handling jobs and performing the management of the execution steps from a workflow.
 The purpose of the Orchestration is to allow the execution of a workflow, by creating a job for each workflow execution,